 Then roll the rug up, face side in, and put it to one side while you vacuum the rest of your floor.
 Finally, roll the rug out and use the upholstery attachment to gently remove any debris.
 Job done.

-8. How to vacuum stairs (for a hotel-neat finish)
+8. How to vacuum stairs for a hotel-neat finish

 9. How to get bad smells out of a carpet (with a vacuum)

-10. How to vacuum (finally)
+10. How to vacuum

 Remember you plugged it in by the door (seems like an age ago now).
 And you're poised at the far corner of the room, having already tackled the attachment work?

 Now simply vacuum away from yourself in a straight line, then pull the vacuum back towards you at a slight angle so that the two imaginary lines you've drawn on the floor (on a carpet, this will show up) create a slightly overlapping, very sharp V. Repeat until it makes a W, and again to create a WWW.

-11. Which vacuum to get the best results?
+12. Which vacuum to get the best results?

 Upright vacuum cleaners tend to be cheaper than canister models.

-Canister vacuum cleaners tend to be quieter to run than upright vacuum cleaners.
+The best canister vacuums tend to be quieter to run than upright vacuum cleaners.

 Upright vacuum cleaners tend to be heavier than canister vacuum cleaners, tricky if you have lots of stairs.
 It may be better, for example, to invest in the best handheld vacuum cleaner to keep your stair runner ideas looking spic and span.

 Canister vacuum cleaners are easier to use on stairs, on upholstery, blinds, under furniture...
-That said, with canister vacuums you are constantly bending forwards to push and pull the hose; with an upright you're more, well, upright, and even transitions between floor types can usually be controlled with a foot pedal; they have a wider cleaning path, too.
-And, you have to drag canister models, which often means they bash furniture, fall down stairs and topple over (if you're a careless vacuumer, anyway).
+That said, with canister vacuums you are constantly bending forwards to push and pull the hose; with an upright, you're more, well, upright, and even transitions between floor types can usually be controlled with a foot pedal; they have a wider cleaning path, too.
+And, you have to drag canister models, which often means they bash furniture, fall downstairs and topple over (if you're a careless vacuumer, anyway).

 Ease of use and storage